SamDund/Assign2Education/README.md

 The proposal includes dynamically linked academic references and citations for R packages.

 #### Proposal File
-The project proposal is located in the folling file:
+The project proposal is EducProposal.Rmd.
+Please click here to access the html for the RMarkdown file and open it in Chrome or a similar application:
 - [EducProposal.Rmd](https://raw.githubusercontent.com/SamDund/Assign2Education/master/EducProposal.Rmd)